Internships

 • Research internship.
 The focus lies on actually conducting scientific research often at a scientific/research institute of a foreign university, for example, but also at a commercial enterprise or cultural institution or other type of institute.
 For example a history student who conducts a literature study about the Golden Age on behalf of a museum.

-Step-by-step plan (Research) Master's internship
+General HUM Step-by-step plan and forms - (Research) Master's internship

-more information
+More information